Adeamer/Week-5-Work-day-Schedule/README.md

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar
+THEN the current day is displayed at the top of the calendar **This is done by adding moment code to display the current date in its documentated format.**

 WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours